-Before leaving this topic, another set of correlations are presented.
-Of the eight two-warp plaited sandals that have ties of plied yarn, four have bodies of zamandoque and four of lechuguilla; of the former, three are Middle and one Top Level, while of the latter two come from each of the Middle and Top levels.
+Before leaving this topic, another set of correlations is presented.
+Of the eight two-warp plaited sandals that have ties of plied yarn, four have bodies of zamandoque and four of lechuguilla.
+Of the former, three are Middle and one is Top Level, while of the latter, two come from each of the Middle and Top Levels.
 The one three-warp plaited sandal with ties of plied yarn is also the only one of its type that has a body of lechuguilla (except for a few elements of zamandoque) and is one of the five specimens from the Middle Level, thus making it one of the earliest specimens of the three-warp subtype.
 In both of these aspects of this sandal, we see a change in the usual material and a provenience that is at the earliest end of its temporal range.
-Taken separately, these data would probably not be regarded as of much significance, but taken in conjunction with the data pertaining to the twill-pad and the two-warp plaited sandals, the interpretations all of which are mutually supportive without procrustean accomodation, this complex of data is conjunctive, in agreement, and can probably be considered significant.
+Taken separately, these data would probably not be regarded as of much significance.
+However, taken in conjunction with the data pertaining to the twill-pad and the two-warp plaited sandals, the interpretations are all mutually supportive without procrustean accommodation.
+This complex of data is conjunctive, i.e., in agreement, and therefore can probably be considered significant.